Burton China Readies to Reach New Heights

 Market Opportunities

-Within five years, Smith predicts that China will be the largest snow industry in the world.
-He points to two factors which determine industry size.
-The first is skier visits.
-A skier visit is counted every time a skiing or snowboarding guest visits a ski area or resort.
-Comparing Chinese and North American skier visits in the past year, Smith observes that, “Last year in North America there were 51 million visits, in China last year (2019) there were almost 21 million.”
-On average, the number of skier visits in China has been growing by 20-30% each year, and Smith is confident this trend will continue saying, “The skier visits [in China] will grow to be twice what they are in the Americas.”
-The second fact that determines industry size is the participation element.
-This is the number of people who consider themselves skiers or snowboarders.
+Skier visits, counted each time a skiing or snowboarding guest visits a ski area or resort, provide a significant metric.
+Comparing skier visits in China and North America over the past year, Smith notes, “In North America, there were 51 million visits, while in China in 2019, there were nearly 21 million.”
+Skier visits in China have been growing by an average of 20-30% annually, and Smith is confident that this trend will continue, stating, “Skier visits in China will likely double those in the Americas.”
+The second factor is the participation element, referring to the number of individuals considering themselves skiers or snowboarders.

 Joint Venture Benefits

 Enter Zhang Lei, Founder, Chairman, and Chief Investment Officer of Hillhouse Capital Management.
 Smith calls Zhang, “one of the most passionate snowboarders I know,” and says that he truly understands Burton’s mission.
-Besides the significant financial investment from Hillhouse Capital, Smith knows each side brings invaluable strengths to the partnership.
+Besides the significant financial investment from Hillhouse Capital, Smith knows that each side brings invaluable strengths to the partnership.
 “We know what we’re good at, and we also know our weaknesses,” he says.
 For Burton, Smith adds, “The partnership with Hillhouse Capital has allowed us to excel in our strengths.
-It’s given us the freedom to do what is right for the brand, the sport, and the related culture of snowboarding.”
+It’s given us the freedom to do what is right for the brand, the sport, and the culture of snowboarding.”

 Dear Rider